 Linden Christian School utilizes Clinical Support Services in the areas of Speech and Language, Reading and Psychology.
 Students are referred to these specialists by the resource teacher after teacher and parent consultation.
 Occupational Therapy is not currently available at Linden Christian School.

 From Kindergarten to Grade 8, French is taught using the AIM (Accelerative Integrated Method) approach to language instruction.
 Accelerative Integrated Method is a foreign language teaching method that uses music, dance, gestures and theatre to support learning.

 From Grade 9 to 12, LCS students can choose French as an elective to continue their language development.
 We have three bilingual French teachers.

 The School of Fine Arts (SOFA) is a private music school that is part of Linden Christian School.
 Students may take lessons in piano, voice, guitar, violin, etc. After school programs are also available in Musical Theatre and Art.
 There is an additional cost for these lessons.
 More information is available under Student Life, “The Arts” on our website.

 LCS does accept applications from international students.
 Linden is located in Winnipeg, Manitoba and is a day school with no boarding or home-stay programs.
-Because International students residing in Canada on a student visa are not eligible for the education grant provided by the province of Manitoba, LCS tuition fees for international students reflect the full cost.
+More information about international admissions can be found on the admissions page of our website.

 For high school students, Linden has a semester system.
 At the end of each semester there is a set of exams.
 Progress Reports are sent home in November and March and full reports are sent home at the end of each semester.